aer0ss/aerofs/docker/ship/README.md

 - `POST /gc` removes old containers and their volume data that are left behind from `POST /switch`.

+### Web access

+The system implements a Web server that shows Docker image pulling progress as soon as the VM starts.
+It runs on port 80 of the VM and stops right before launching application contianers.
+After the Web server stops, the front-end code continuously polls the URL
+`http://<ip_of_vm>/ship-ready`.
+On the first successful response of this URL, code redirects the browser to `http://<ip_of_vm>`, which is expected to be the application's front page.

+To integrate with this Web access, the application shall:

+ 1. serve port 80 in plain HTTP as the application's front page.
+Redirects are allowed;
+ 2. return status code 2xx on the route `/ship-ready` if and only if the application is ready to serve requests.

 ### Testing and CI